Bostonhacks/bostonhacks-api/docs/gettingstarted_consumer.md

-# How to use API while in development
+# API Usage for API Consumeres
 When developing an application that requires our user data or updating it, you will need to run the code locally.

-Refer to one of the sections depending on your situation
-1) [Consumers](#getting-started-for-api-consumers) - If you are purely using a local copy of this API to develop a separate app
-2) [Developers](#) - If you are actively developing in this repository

 ## Disclaimer
 This API is currently only for internal use which is why there is no option for API keys to interact with the API in your own app.

 # Getting started for API consumers
-You will need node and npm for this
+You will need node, npm, and Docker Desktop for this.

 1) Clone this repository
 2) Enter the root directory